Neural Variance-aware Dueling Bandits with Deep Representation and Shallow Exploration: THEORETICAL ANALYSIS OF UCB FRAMEWORK

-In a similar manner to the asymmetric arm selection, we can obatain equivalent inequalities under the two symmetric arm selections.
-In other words, there exists $C>0$ such that independently of the arm selection strategies, if $\cwct =\mathcal{M}'_1(t) + \mathcal{N}_1'.$ Note that $\mathcal{N}'_1 = \bigol(\sqrt{d}).$ Therefore, if we set $\wt=1$, which is the variance-agnostic case, by summing up to $T$, and applying \cref{lemma:epl}, we can show that The last term results from \cref{eq:app-m-eq}.
-Thus, we can prove \cref{theorem:main_ucb2}. \end{proof}
+In a similar manner to the asymmetric arm selection, we can obtain equivalent inequalities under the two symmetric arm selections.
+In other words, there exists $C>0$ such that independently of the arm selection strategies, if $\cwct =\mathcal{K}'_1(t) + \mathcal{J}_1'.$ Note that $\mathcal{J}'_1 = \bigol(\sqrt{d}).$ Therefore, if we set $\wt=1$, which is the variance-agnostic case.
+By summing up to $T$, and applying \cref{lemma:epl}, we can show that Thus, we can prove \cref{theorem:main_ucb2}. \end{proof}

 \begin{proof}[Proof of \cref{theorem:app-main_ucb}] We now set $\epsilon = \bigol\left(\frac{1}{\sqrt{d}}\right)$.
 Since

 summing both sides of~\cref{eq:ucb-final} from $t = 1$ to $T$, we apply the Cauchy–Schwarz inequality and subsequently use the elliptic potential lemma in~\cref{lemma:epl} to obtain the following bound: